Box-Of-Hats/vscode-ts-to-cs/README.md

 Convert typescript interfaces to CSharp classes

-Simply select your typescript interfaces and call the command `Ts to Cs: Generate class from interface`.
+Simply select your typescript interfaces and call the command `TS => CS: Generate classes from interfaces`.

 ```typescript
 interface MyTypescriptClass {